SahanDias/E-Commerce-Application/README.md

 # E-Commerce-Application
-Rea world e-commerce application using java technologies such as JSP, Servlets and Java classes.
+Real world e-commerce application using java technologies such as JSP, Servlets and Java classes.